opentok/Opentok-Java-SDK/DEVELOPING.md

     - `signing.secretKeyRingFile`
 1. Run `gradle uploadArchives` to create a staging release.
 1. Login to [OSSRH](https://oss.sonatype.org/) and promote the staging release to a public release.
-1. Change the version number for future development by adding "-alpha.1" in each file, then make another commit with the message "Begin development on next version".
+1. Change the version number for future development by incrementing the patch number and adding "-alpha.1" in each file except the README, then make another commit with the message "Begin development on next version".
 1. Push the changes to the source repository: `git push origin master`
 1. Create a zip for uploading the release to Github Releases